SolarNetwork/solarnode-handbook/docs/users/controls/conductor.md

 ---
 # Control Conductor

-This project provides SolarNode plugin that can schedule a set of control changes in response to an [`OrchestrateControls`](../instructions/topics/orchestrate-controls.md) instruction.
+The Control Conductor component can schedule a set of control changes in response to an [`OrchestrateControls`](../instructions/topics/orchestrate-controls.md) instruction.
 For example, this could be used to execute a hot-water load shift scenario like: